 The main tasks of the Belvedere Archive are collection, archiving and documentation.
 Documentation about the museum can be traced back to the founding of the Moderne Galerie in 1903.
 The Artist Documentation contains extensive information on over 20,000 mostly Austrian artists.
 It is continuously updated and can be accessed through an online database.
 The basis for the collection is formed by the estates of Hans Ankwicz-Kleehoven (18831962), Rudolf Schmidt (18941980), the Neue Galerie archive, and the Waldmüller archive.
-The collection also includes parts of the estates of artists like Gustinus Ambrosi, Franz Barwig, Johann Peter Krafft, H+H Joos, Emilie Mediz-Pelikan, and Trude Waehner.
+The collection also includes parts of the estates of artists like Franz Barwig, Bettina und Georg Ehrlich, Johann Peter Krafft, H+H Joos, Emilie Mediz-Pelikan, Trude Waehner or Alfred Zoff.

 The almost complete documentation on the museum provides an insight into the history of Belvedere Palace and the development of the museum since 1903.
 The files are sorted by indexes and registry volumes.

 Rudolf Schmidt EstateThe sculptor and art historian Rudolf Schmidt (18941980) collected material over several decades for a comprehensive lexicon of Austrian artists, the first volume of which (AD) was published by Edition Tusch in 1980.
 After his death, the Belvedere purchased the entire documentation consisting of over 15,000 entries in 1981 so as to publish further volumes of the work.
 The Schmidt estate is sorted alphabetically by artist and is thus easy to access.